junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Cas is dying, floating to Empty, struggling to stop by Heaven to check in on Dean one last time

 Cas slips lower from the chair, too limp to keep his body upright.
 The Angel Black Death spread onto his true form, devouring him ruthlessly.
-He doesn't know why he's not healing, when Heaven and the angels there seem to have been fixed.
+He doesn't know why he's not healing, when Heaven and all the angels there seem to have been fixed.
+Maybe that's just his punishment?
 But he's also too tired to even worry about that now.

 He wonders if Dean is in Heaven with his family and friends now.
-He wonders if Dean is in peace, if Dean is happy.
+He wonders if Dean is at peace, if Dean is happy.

 The black spots spread on his skin more thoroughly, just as a reflection of what's happening in the true form.

 "I'm dying, Dean," he says quietly to the empty air in the bunker.
 The only living thing is the passed-out Adam in his body when Michael left the vessel.
 Nick's body lies lifelessly right beside.
 Cas doesn't have anyone now.
 He looks skyward, staring at the ceiling, as if he can see all the way to Heaven just like that.

 "But it's okay.
 As long as you're fine, the world is fine, it doesn't matter what happened to me."
-He smiles tiredly, thinking back at his long life.
+He smiles tiredly, thinking back on his long life.

-He doesn't usually have enough time to reflect on his life, on any of other deaths.
+He doesn't usually have enough time to reflect on his life, on any of the other deaths.
 Death is usually quick, instant, not leaving any space for lingering, for "your whole life flashing before your eyes" as humans like to say.
 But this time, it's stretched, it's slowed down.
 It's painful and inevitable, but it also gives him time to think.

-The eons before the Apocalypse, before meeting Dean, it flashes by like a stream runs down the snow mountain.
+The eons before the Apocalypse, before meeting Dean, flash by like a stream runs down the snowy mountain.
 It's all just nature, just duty, just days and years of repetition.
-But his life is changed when he first laid hand on Dean in the Hell.
+But his life is changed when he first laid his hand on Dean in Hell.

-Cas wonders if it's actually the truth that Hester told him "he's lost" ever since that day.
+Cas wonders if it's actually the truth that Hester told him that "he's lost" ever since that day.
 He only knows he's changed.

 He remembers every time he looks into Dean's eyes, every time he watches Dean in his sleep, watches Dean on his mission to save people, save the world.
-He watches Dean suffer, he watches Dean joy and relieved.
+He watches Dean suffer; he watches Dean's joy and relief.
 He just watches him, and be there with him, sinking deeper into the mud that humans call emotions, which angels call damnations.

-He rebelled for him, he died for him.
+He rebelled for him; he died for him.
 Then he came back, finding Dean looking at him differently.

 He learns about the word "love" much, much later.

-Cas's fingers linger on his lips, remembering his dream when he fell into the recent comatose.
+Cas's fingers linger on his lips, remembering his dream when he fell into that recent coma.
 He wonders why his brain would torture him with all the painful, miserable memories where he failed all the angels and killed so many versions of Dean, only to show him this sweet little thing at the end.

 He wonders if Dean would ever want anything like that in the real world.

-He wonders how Dean's lips taste like.
+He wonders what Dean's lips taste like.

 But they never talked about anything like that.
-And they'll never have chance again.
+And they'll never have a chance again.

 Cas closes his eyes, sinking back into the darkness.
 The pain from the disease is overwhelming, hurting his physical body and his grace at the same time, worse than ever.